Stapelia erectiflora N.E. Br.

 Stapelia erectiflora var. erectiflora, Gonostemon erectiflorus

-Stapelia erectiflora is a clump-forming succulent, up to 6 inches (15 cm) tall.
-Stems are shortly decumbent, 4-ribbed, with small conspicuous tubercle teeth.
-The rudimentary leaves are erect, pubescent and caducous.
-Flowers are borne on up to 5 inches (12.5 cm) long flower stem.
-They are up to 0.4 inch (1 cm) across, brownish-green to purplish, with transverse stripes and short white hair.
+Stapelia erectiflora is a clump-forming succulent that grows up to 6 inches (15 cm) tall.
+Stems are shortly decumbent, 4-ribbed, and have small conspicuous teeth.
+The rudimentary leaves are erect, pubescent, and easily detached.
+Flowers are borne on up to 5 inches (12.5 cm) long stem.
+They are up to 0.4 inches (1 cm) across, brownish-green to purplish, with transverse stripes and short white hair.

 How to Grow and Care